How You Can Help UR Medicine Hospitals

 Thank you for your interest in helping UR Medicine as we work to meet the unprecedented challenges COVID-19 presents to our community and health care system.
 Since the start of the pandemic we’ve received an enormous outpouring of support.
 We’re extremely grateful for everything that individuals, businesses and other organizations are doing to bolster our response to this crisis.

-Our needs are rapidly changing, but there are ways you can help today.
-We are currently welcoming donations of supplies and food, as well as monetary donations.
+Our needs are always changing, but there are ways you can help today.
+We are currently welcoming donations of food and supplies, as well as monetary donations.
 Please review the specific guidance listed below for these items.

-If you would like to donate supplies or food, please email first – covid19donationsSMH@urmc.rochester.edu – so we can coordinate your donation, including delivery.
+- If you would like to donate food, please email first – so we can coordinate your donation, including delivery.
 Please do not bring your donation to one of our hospitals without first contacting us.